yasamansaffarii/GSRL/README.md

 - to change **grl algorithm** or **k (Cluster)**  =>  go to `agent_dqn.py` (line 205), `Topol_rep`.

 ---
+## Running in Dynamic Mode

+- To run the system in **dynamic mode** for each of the graph representation learning algorithms, replace the corresponding `dqn.py` and `agent_dqn.py` files with the appropriate versions provided for that method.
+---
 ## Citation
 If you use this work, please cite: